February 13, 2020, Presentation:

-Our Meetings: Friends of Shades Creek meet on the 2nd Thursday of the month at Homewood Library, Room 101 (downstairs) for informational and educational presentations.
+Our Meetings: Friends of Shades Creek meets on the 2nd Thursday of the month at Homewood Library, Room 101 (downstairs) for informational and educational presentations.
 Meeting time is 7:00 P.M.
 We do not meet in summer months of June and July.
 Our December meeting is a holiday party, taking place in a different venue.
-It has also, become a tradition to have our May meeting at the Birmingham Botanical Gardens for a walk and special program on the 1st Thursday.
+It has also, become a tradition to have our May meeting at the Birmingham Botanical Gardens for a walk and special program.

 Friends of Shades Creek programs are free and open to the public.
 We welcome all to attend.
 The meeting format begins with refreshments, introductions and announcements and then the presentation, which runs 45-60 minutes long, leaving 10-20 minutes for Q & A. The meeting ends at 8:45 P.M.